 ESSENTIAL FUNCTIONS FOR STUDENTS IN THE M.A.
-PROGRAM IN SPEECH-LANGUAGE PATHOLOGY1
+PROGRAM IN SPEECH-LANGUAGE PATHOLOGY

 The graduate program in Communication Sciences and Disorders at Iona University is committed to the education of all qualified individuals, including persons with disabilities who, with or without reasonable accommodation, are capable of performing the essential functions required of the professional program in speech-language pathology.
 It is the policy of Iona University to comply with the Americans with Disabilities Act, Section 504 of the Civil Rights Restoration Act of 1973, and all state and local requirements regarding students and applicants with disabilities.
-Under these laws, no otherwise qualified and competent individual with a disability shall be denied access to or participation in services, programs, and activities solely on the basis of the disabilities Act (ADA), the following standards are described to assist each student or candidate in evaluating his or her prospect for academic and clinical success.
+Under these laws, no otherwise qualified and competent individual with a disability shall be denied access to or participation in services, programs, and activities solely on the basis of the disability.
+In accordance with federal regulations established by the Americans with Disabilities Act (ADA), the following standards are described to assist each student or candidate in evaluating his or her prospect for academic and clinical success.
 When a student's ability to perform is compromised, the student must demonstrate alternative means and/or abilities to perform the essential functions described.